Rare Xbox games are not unheard of, but are a much smaller selection overall compared to those in demand on other formats from the same time period.

 The two Steel Battalion titles are notable for including hugely complex, giant controllers featuring an array of switches, sticks and pedals (the red eject button even came with a safety cover that had to be flipped open for the button to be pressed).

-Punishingly difficult but hugely immersive, Steel Battalion is the very definition of a limited, rare collector’s edition game – and boxed, used copies can fetch $1600 or more with ease.
+Punishingly difficult but hugely immersive, Steel Battalion is the very definition of a limited, rare collector’s edition game.
+But the ‘not for resale’ pilot is one of the rarest examples of them all, with one copy recently selling for $1,250.

 Jason – who lives in the UK – has had a lifelong interest in video games, which all started when he discovered Space Invaders in the early 80s.
 The first game he ever completed was Wonder Boy in Monster Land on the Sega Master System – which remains one of his proudest gaming achievements.
 Jason is a passionate writer – and has been writing about gaming since the late 90s.
 He currently runs pop culture blog midlifegamergeek.com, which he updates on a daily basis (and has written more than 700 articles on the blog alone!).